Aaron-Bopp/TIM/40_Evergreens/You need to remember what you read.md

 answers:: [[How to understand what you read]]

 A large part of [[understanding]] is remembering.
 If you can remember past [[knowledge]] you can build upon it and develop a deep understanding of what you read.
-%% of any subject you put your mind to. %%
 Luckily there are countless strategy's for remembering.

 #TO/WRITE about how to implement [[spaced repetition]] and [[Active Recall]]